jgaa/logfault/README.md

 # Why another C++ logging library?

 Simply because I am tired of using different log methods on different platforms.
 Most of the C++ code I write is highly portable, and it makes sense to add logging in a convenient manner.
 For me that is to send the log to a std::ostream like device.
+Logging should be as easy as writing to `std::cout`!

 *Logfault* can write log-events to traditional log-files, but it's also capable of using the native logging facility for the target platform for the target application.
 That meas that you can write your C++ library, and then let the consumer of the library configure logging for the platform they build it for.